KaiyangZhou/Dassl.pytorch/README.md

 --output-dir output/source_only_minidn
 ```

-After the training finishes, the model weights will be saved under the specified output directory, along with the log file and tensorboard file for visualization.
+After the training finishes, the model weights will be saved under the specified output directory, along with a log file and a tensorboard file for visualization.